Hore963/Symbiosis963-Solaris/README.md

   Implementation of the First Closed-Loop Cycle Execution of the full production cycle — from extraction to the assembly of finished solar panels — entirely within Ukraine.

   Execution Readiness: All listed actions possess a realistic timeframe and depend solely on the synchronized deployment of financial instruments into the respective industrial clusters.

+  The ultimate goal of the project is creation through the design and construction of a new material reality, utilizing all the tools devised and tuned by the current macro-society for the development of a new infrastructure and an understanding of life in reality by the individual (biological mind).
+Without this project, or one similar to it, or without its vector being redirected toward the entire civilized world, humanity will, within the next 50 years, face consequences that will be crushing for certain parts of the planet, ultimately leading to the degradation of the very essence of social values and connections.
+In the moment of our existence on the planet within this reality, we possess the tools to set the future to the correct breathing tempo of the entire society; we are simply duty-bound to manifest these goals into reality.
+To everyone who shares these thoughts or directions, I ask you to please repost.
+Perhaps this will help and create the threads for weaving a new "carpet."